A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges

 \item For the methods in each category, their key issues, core ideas, advantages and disadvantages, and potential applications are analyzed and summarized, including some previously unknown findings.

 \item The challenges in existing line segment detection and description methods and corresponding insights for potentially dealing with them are also provided to inspire researchers.

-\item An unbiased performance evaluation is performed for various state-of-the-art (SOTA) line segment detection and description methods based on natural and synthetic datasets.
+\item Instead of task-specific evaluation \cite{EVOLIN}, a generic and unbiased performance evaluation is performed for various state-of-the-art (SOTA) line segment detection and description methods based on natural and synthetic datasets.
 The theoretical analysis, coupled with the quantitative experimental results, can guide researchers in selecting an appropriate line segment detection and description method for their intended applications.
 The evaluation code (\url{https://github.com/roylin1229/line_segment_review}) will be released publicly, facilitating researchers to evaluate their developed algorithms and test other methods.

 \item Since the research on line segment detection and description is in development, this study provides some insights for potentially interesting future research directions to attract more attention from researchers to this field. \end{itemize}